jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IDSA-Trends-in-Identity-Security-2024.md

 that the number almost doubled this year to 91%.
 48% invoked their plans more than once and 3% remained without any plan.

-Copyright © 2024, IDSA

-# Ongoing Challenges of Identity Security
+## Ongoing Challenges of Identity Security
 Our research found that one of the biggest challenges for security teams was the sheer number of barriers they now face.
 This year, the top two reasons at 38% were complex technology environments and insufficient budget (up from 30%).
 Respondents also identified people at 34%, up from 25% last year.